denis-fekete/iis_project/docs/UseCases.md

     - ❌ see details
         - ✅ edit details
         - ❌ add new presentation (plain text)
-    - ❌ see statitics (number of user that are plannig to attend lecture)
+    - ❌ see statistics (number of user that are planning to attend lecture)
     - ✅ see state (accepted/pending)
     - ✅ cancel lecture
-    - ❌❓ can offer my own lecture to any future conference and become a potential speaker (should be in My Conferences (there a lecturer must register as a potential visitor), or should be in Conference detail?)
 - ✅ list my conferences
     - ✅ create conference
     - ❌ enter conference edit mode